-We have audited the financial statements of MeadowWood Homeowners Association (a Washington corporation) (the "Association"), which comprise the statement of cash receipts and disbursements as of December 31, 2020, and the related notes to the financial statements.
+We have audited the financial statements of MeadowWood Homeowners Association (a Washington corporation) (the "Association"), which comprise the statement of cash receipts and disbursements arising from cash transactions as of December 31, 2021, and the related revenue collected and expenses paid for the year then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the cash receipts and disbursements of MeadowWood Homeowners Association as of December 31, 2020, in accordance with the cash basis of accounting as described in Note 2.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the statement of cash receipts and disbursements arising from cash transactions of MeadowWood Homeowners Association as of December 31, 2021, and its revenue collected and expenses paid during the year then ended in accordance with the cash receipts and disbursements basis of accounting described in Note 2.